tryroadmap/join-face-detection-project/README.md

 ### Project Description
-In the context of the global COVID-19 pandemic, Kaggle has launched several challenges in order to provide useful insights that may answer some of the open scientific questions about the virus.
-This is the case of the COVID19 Global Forecasting, in which participants are encouraged to fit worldwide data in order to predict the pandemic evolution, hopefully helping to determine which factors impact the transmission behavior of COVID-19.
+There are multiple missing children in this world and I would love to help reconnect families with their loved ones.
+Human trafficking is a serious issue our country deals with and if we can optimize the search criteria, I believe the world can gain from this project.

 ### Acknowledgments
-The source data of this project comes from the Kaggle website https://www.kaggle.com/c/covid19-global-forecasting-week-1.
+The source data of this project comes from  ...
-This evaluation data for this competition comes from John Hopkins CSSE, which is uninvolved in the competition.

-The initial notebook has been received and analyzed during a collaboration of PhillyTalent and [Patrick Sánchez](https://www.kaggle.com/saga21)
+The initial notebook has been received and analyzed during a collaboration of PhillyTalent and [Enzo Rodriguez](https://www.kaggle.com/saga21)

 #### Tasks
-Feature engineering with SageMaker Notebooks
-TBD
+Web scrapping.
+Creating a library for image classifications.
+Develop advanced scanning methods to perform classifications.

 #### Technology Stack
-AWS SageMaker, Python, Notebooks
+R, RStduio, RServers, Python Notebooks, SQL, HDFS, Hadoop

 #### Data Science Manager
 [LinkedIn](https://www.linkedin.com/in/enzodata/)
 [Kaggle](https://www.kaggle.com/enzodata)